dogweather/forkful/content/en/fish-shell/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?
-Printing debug output means spitting out extra info to help you understand what your code's doing.
-Programmers do it to detect and fix bugs more easily.

 ## How to:
 Get cozy with `echo` - the Swiss Army knife for output in Fish.
 Here's how to sprinkle some debug prints into your shell scripts.